complexlogic/flex-launcher/extra/docs/configuration.md

 If the application you want to launch was installed via your distro's package manager, a .desktop file was most likely provided.
 The command to launch a Linux application can simply be a link to the .desktop file, and Flex Launcher will run the Exec command that the developers have specified in the file.
 Desktop files are located in /usr/share/applications.

 #### Desktop Actions
 Some .desktop files contain "Actions", which affect how the program is launched.
 An action may be specified by delimiting it from the path to the .desktop file with the pipe character |.
 For example, Steam has a mode called "Big Picture Mode", which provides an interface similar to a game console and is ideal for a living room PC.
 The action in the .desktop file is called "BigPicture".
-A sample menu entry to launch steam in Big Picture mode is shown below:
+A sample menu entry to launch Steam in Big Picture mode is shown below:
 ```
 Entry1=Steam;/path/to/steamicon.png;/usr/share/applications/steam.desktop|BigPicture
 ```

+## Gamepad Controls
+Flex Launcher has built-in support for gamepad controls through SDL.
+All settings for gamepads will be in a section titled ```Gamepad```.
+Within the section, there are key=value pairs which define the gamepad settings and the commands to be run when a button or axis is pressed.

+### Settings
+The following settings are available in the ```Gamepad``` section to define the behavior of gamepads

+#### Enabled
+Defines whether or not gamepad controls are enabled.
+This setting is a boolean "true" or "false".

+Default: false

+#### DeviceIndex
+Defines the device index of the gamepad in SDL.
+In most cases this is not needed and should be left commented out.

+Default: 0

+#### ControllerMappingsFile
+A path to a text file that contains 1 or more controller mappings to override the default.
+This is usually not necessary, but if you want to change the mapping for your controller, or there is no default mapping for your controller in SDL, it can be specified via this interface.
+A community database of mappings for many common controllers can be found [here](https://github.com/gabomdq/SDL_GameControllerDB).
+Alternatively, you may create a custom mapping using a GUI tool such as the [SDL2 Gamepad Tool](https://generalarcade.com/gamepadtool/).

+### Controls
+The controls are defined in key=value pairs, where the key is the name of the axis or button that is pressed, and the value is the command that is to be run, which is typically a special command.
+An axis is an analog stick or a trigger.
+For analog sticks, negative (-) represents left for the x axis and up for the y axis, and postive (+) represents right for the x axis and down for the y axis.

+The [SDL GameController](https://wiki.libsdl.org/CategoryGameController) interface is an abstraction which conceptualizes a controller as having an Xbox-style layout.
+The mapping names in SDL are based on the *location* of the buttons on an Xbox controller, and may not correspond to the actual labelling of the buttons on your controller.
+For example, ```ButtonA``` is for the "bottom" button, ```ButtonB``` is for the "right" button of the 4 main control buttons.
+If you have a Playstation-style controller, those mapping names will correspond to the X button and the Circle button, respectively.

+The default controls in Flex Launcher allow the user to move the highlight cursor left and right by using the left stick or the DPad, select an entry by pressing A, and go back to the previous menu by pressing B. These controls are simple and will suffice for the vast majority of use cases.

+The following axis and buttons are available for control in Flex Launcher:
+- LStickX-
+- LStickX+
+- LStickY-
+- LStickY+
+- RStickX-
+- RStickX+
+- RStickY-
+- RStickY+
+- LTrigger
+- RTrigger
+- ButtonA
+- ButtonB
+- ButtonX
+- ButtonY
+- ButtonBack
+- ButtonGuide
+- ButtonStart
+- ButtonLeftStick
+- ButtonRightStick
+- ButtonLeftShoulder
+- ButtonRightShoulder
+- ButtonDPadUp
+- ButtonDPadDown
+- ButtonDPadLeft
+- ButtonDPadRight